jessepav/lacygoill-wiki-backup/awk/sed.md

 ### How?

-By prefixing the newline with a backslash to suppress its special meaning.
+By  prefixing the  newline  with a  backslash to  suppress  its special  meaning (command termination).

     $ sed 's/pat/b\
     c/' <<<'a pat d'